EmbeddedTn/CarDBoard/README.md

 CarDBoard has a 4-tab graphical user interface.
 By moving the joystick to the left or to the right you will be able to view the following tabs:

-- Speed Limit: a street sign showing the speed limit of the road being travelled
+- __Speed Limit__: a street sign showing the speed limit of the road being travelled
-- Vehichle speed: Speed of the vehicle and a colored indicator to know whether the car is below or above the speed limit
+- __Vehichle speed__: Speed of the vehicle and a colored indicator to know whether the car is below or above the speed limit
-- Tilt: car tilting between the x-axis or the y-axis according to the sensor on the Boosterpack board
+- __Tilt__: car tilting below the x-axis or the y-axis according to the sensor on the Boosterpack board
-- Geolocation: real time visualization of the geographic coordinates (latitude and longitude) and address based on the GPS sensor and the OpenStreetMap API.
+- __Geolocation__: real time visualization of the geographic coordinates (latitude and longitude)

-Moreover a LED on the Boosterpack will show whether there is currently UART communication between the MSP and the ESP board.

 ## Hardware Components: